dh-atlas/white-book/Whitebook.md

 The class `atlas:DigitalScholarlyEdition` is a subclass of `schema:Dataset` and of `fabio:MetadataDocument`.
 We chose this alignment for two main reasons.

 First, while the FaBiO ontology provides a class for critical editions (`fabio:CriticalEdition`), it lacks a specific class for digital scholarly editions.
-Using fabio:MetadataDocument makes sense since digital scholarly editions are primarily TEI-encoded documents where critical annotations serve as metadata.
+Using `fabio:MetadataDocument` makes sense since digital scholarly editions are primarily TEI-encoded documents where critical annotations serve as metadata.
 Second, ATLAS-DM models research products as types of expressions.
 Since `fabio:CriticalEdition` is a subclass of `frbr:Work` but `fabio:MetadataDocument` is a subclass of `frbr:Expression`, aligning `atlas:DigitalScholarlyEdition` with the latter maintains our desired hierarchy.

 The class `atlas:DigitalScholarlyEdition` has been defined as follows: “An information resource which offers a critical representation of (normally) historical documents or texts following a methodology determined by a digital paradigm.”

-### **`Edited work[^181]`** {#edited-work-1}
+### **`Edited work[^187]`** {#edited-work-1}

 ***Mandatory***